 Episcopal Public Policy Network Resources (opens PDF file)

-Come on the fourth Thursday of each month at 12:00 noon for our healing service, with prayer, anointing, and laying on of hands, and Holy Eucharist.
+Come on the fourth Thursday (except November) of each month at 12:00 noon for our healing service, with prayer, anointing, and laying on of hands, and Holy Eucharist.
 All are welcome.
-There will be no healing service in October.
+There will a healing service Thursday, December 22.